chapel-lang/chapel/doc/rst/technotes/llvm.rst

 Please see `LLVM-based Communication Optimizations for PGAS Programs`_ by Hayashi et al. for more information about this flag and its implementation.
-Note that locality optimizationd and transfer coalescing are not yet available in Chapel releases.
+Note that locality optimizations and transfer coalescing are not yet available in Chapel releases.

 Caveats: